Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Experiments

+We constructed a simulation environment to test whether Panel-MDP and other RL-based algorithms can capture the user activity patterns.
+In the simulated environment and at every session, the agent will receive a user and a ranking of 20 candidate items (represented as features).
+The goal is to re-rank the items in a $4\times 3$ grid.
+The user will provide feedback to each item based on the given grid in terms of his preference both on items and positions.
+Figure~\ref{fig:PerfCurveSimulation} demonstrates the performance curves of Panel-MDP and the baselines of DDPG and PDQN, in terms of cumulative average reward w.r.t. number of training episodes.
+We can observe that Panel-MDP achieves highest cumulative average reward at very beginning of the training episodes, verified the effectiveness of Panel-MDP for capturing the special user activity patterns on grid-based result panel.

-The experiments were conducted on a dataset collected from a popular e-commerce app in Oct.
+\textbf{Experiments on real dataset:} We also conducted experiments on a dataset collected from a popular e-commerce app in Oct.
 2021, where the recommendation results are displayed as $2\times 3$ grid-based panels.
 For each user request, the early stages provided 16 ranked candidate items.
-The final stage selected 6 times and presented a $2\times 3$ grid to the user.
 The users' feedback (i.e., purchase) was collected as the labels.
-Also, users' profile (e.g., hashed user id, non-sensitive user feature etc.) and the items' profile (e.g., category, price, etc.) were stored for calculating the user and item embeddings.
-After pre-processing, the dataset contains 30,000 user requests for training and 1,000 for testing.
+Users' profile (e.g., hashed user id, non-sensitive user feature etc.) and the items' profile (e.g., category, price, etc.) were stored for calculating the user and item embeddings.
+After pre-processing, the dataset contains 20,000 user requests for training and 1,000 for testing.

-To the best of our knowledge, there is no publicly available model specially designed for recommending grid-based results in the literature.
-Therefore, we adapted existing re-ranking models to generate $2\times 3$ grids, by simply placing the top 3 items in the first row (from left to right), and the following 3 items in the second row.
-The chosen re-ranking models includes the supervised model \textbf{miDNN}~\cite{zhuang2018globally}, and RL-based re-ranking model of \textbf{DDPG}~\cite{lillicrap2015continuous} and \textbf{PDQN}~\cite{zou2020pseudo}.

-We tested Panel-MDP on two tasks.
-The first task (called \textbf{Re-Org}) assumes that the early stages only provide 6 ranked items (the top 6) and the model re-organizes them to a $2\times 3$ grid, where the NULL action is removed from the action space of Panel-MDP.
-The second task (called \textbf{Select\&Re-Org}) assumes that the early stages provide 16 ranked items and the model needs to select 6 items and re-organize them to a $2\times 3$ grid.